 What Is Glacier Storage?

 Amazon Glacier is like a box for family heirlooms.
 If someone is selling their older items, they’ll want to quickly separate heirlooms from items they want to sell.
 Once they put the heirlooms into a box, the rest of the process moves quickly and smoothly.
+The heirlooms are the cold data, meaning they don’t really need to be looked at that often.
+Once they’re stored, they typically stay stored for a lifetime.

 When Should I Use Glacier Storage?

-There are two main reasons a company should implement Amazon Glacier.
+There are two main reasons a company should implement Amazon Glacier:

-Avoid Glacier Storage If
+When to Avoid Glacier Storage

 Glacier wasn’t created for companies who need to store high-usage data.
 The name ‘glacier’ helps you remember if you should avoid using it or not – glaciers are cold, so they’re not for warm or hot data.